Cape Air

 Hyannis Air Service Inc., operating as Cape Air, is an airline headquartered at Cape Cod Gateway Airport in Hyannis, Massachusetts, United States.
-It operates scheduled passenger services in the Northeast, the Caribbean, Midwest, and Eastern Montana.
+It operates scheduled passenger services in the Northeast, the Caribbean, and Eastern Montana.

+The airline operates under the rules of Part 135 Commuter using light aircraft.
+It has interlining and codeshare agreements with other major carriers for ticketing and baggage transfers.
 Flights between Hyannis and Nantucket, Massachusetts, are operated under the Nantucket Airlines brand, also operated by Hyannis Air Service, Inc. The company slogan is We're your wings.